yongkangning/HPD-Kit/README.md

 ## Contact Us

-If you have any questions or require further assistance, feel free to contact us via email at zhangzn340@163.com.
-We are here to help!
+If the HPD-Kit pathogen detection database does not currently cover your target pathogen(s), please submit genomic information and characteristic data of the specimen.
+Approved submissions will be prioritized for integration in subsequent database updates.
+For technical consultations or customized analytical needs, contact us at zhangzn340@163.com.